-Applications in all art forms are welcome, whether fine art or applied art (including the moving image and performance art).
+Applications are welcomed across all genres, whether fine art or applied art (including the moving image and performance art).

-Entrants are requested to submit work in the form of high quality Jpeg images accompanied by a clear statement concerning the work.
+Entrants are requested to submit work in the form of high quality Jpeg images accompanied by a short CV and a clear statement concerning the work.
 Because of the large number of entries most of the works will be selected from these images, therefore it is important to submit clear images of your work and to show items that are available for the exhibition.
-You may apply online.

 Entrants who work through the medium of the moving image or performance are invited to present their work on DVD.
 After viewing the entries, the selectors may request further material.
 Also a small number of those short-listed for the exhibition may be visited by the selectors.